0

 Unsaturated fatty acids are predominantly found in nuts and oilseeds (walnuts, peanuts, sesame seeds, etc.), soya, vegetable oils other than coconut and palm oil, as well as oily fish (salmon, sardines, mackerel, etc.) (4).

-To capitalise on their health benefits, many people choose sources rich in omega-3 fatty acids, such as Calanus oil, a nutritional gem from the Arctic, rich in EPA and DHA which support healthy heart function.
+To capitalize on their health benefits, many people choose sources rich in omega-3 fatty acids, such as Calanus oil, a nutritional gem from the Arctic, rich in EPA and DHA which support healthy heart function.
 Pumpkin seed oil meanwhile, contains high levels of polyunsaturated fatty acids such as oleic and linoleic acids.

 Saturated fatty acids: healthy or unhealthy?